Khel Now logo

 Contrary to the tracks seen in bilateral series and IPL, most pitches in both India and Sri Lanka in this year’s T20 World Cup have offered significant assistance to spinners and pacers.
 Even on naturally true batting surfaces of Mumbai, slower deliveries, cutters, and variations have brought bowlers tremendous success.

 Hence, to counter these deliveries, batters who rely on placement and timing have found more success than sloggers and power-hitters.
-Batters with better technique, defense, and strokeplay have found a way to score runs even on tricky pitches, thereby proving their class and helping their teams post fighting totals.
+Batters with better technique, defence, and strokeplay have found a way to score runs even on tricky pitches, thereby proving their class and helping their teams post fighting totals.

 Here we take a look at the five batsmen who have dominated the T20 World Cup 2026 so far, with the most fours.